 Consider working from places other than your home

-When working from home, it’s normal to occasionally get cabin fever.
+When working from home, it’s normal to get cabin fever sometimes.
 To deal with this, why not work from a local coffee shop one morning per week?
 If you struggle with noise, take some headphones and save your less intense tasks for this time.
-If you’re based in a city, this also presents a good opportunity to meet other likeminded people.
+If you’re based in a city, this also presents an excellent opportunity to meet other likeminded people.
 You might even get a new project or client out of it.

 Make sure you get fresh air and exercise regularly

-When you work in an office, the chances are you’ll have some sort of a commute.
+When you work in an office, chances are you’ll have some commute.
 This means that even if you don’t do any other exercise, you’re always getting some regular walking done.
-When you work from home, your commute is likely rolling out of bed and into your home office, or in my case living room desk.
+But if you work from home, you only have to roll out of bed and into your home office, or in my case, living room desk.